 When comparing electricity for your home you can simply go to Uswitch, enter your postcode and compare quotes from a range of suppliers available in your area - the whole process is managed online.

-This is why you may want to use an energy broker to help you find and switch your commercial electricity.
+However, because each business has bespoke requirements and suppliers have their own set of terms and conditions for each type of business they work with and for each region, you may want to use an energy broker to help you find and switch your commercial electricity.
 UswitchforBusiness is an energy broker experienced in switching gas and electricity specifically for businesses.
 Simply submit some basic information online and we’ll compare business electricity tariffs on your behalf.
 We’ll then contact you to discuss the best options for your business and then handle the rest of the switch for you.

 Many different factors can affect your business electricity rates.
 The price you are quoted from commercial electricity suppliers can be based on considerations including, but not limited to: